nighthawkcoders/python-pages/_posts/2023-11-14-CSP-binary_logic.md

 ## Hacks

-Data, Data Structures, and Algorithms work together.
+Data, Data Structures, Algorithm, and Visualization work together.
 Data helps supply an interests/topic to an algorithm.
-It will be expected that you have a topic as you go through various algorithms.
+It will be expected that you build topics above into your team mini project.

-- Use data abstraction (ie data structures) in your lesson
-- ***Make sure you teach/learn elements from this blog as you learn algorithms***
+- This project will be two weeks long and will incorporate Ideation, Design, Feature Implementation, Integration, Test Complete phases.
+- Teaching will be limited to 5 minutes and some coordination and planning needs to occur to make sure we share unique topics.
+- Make sure you learn and code Algorithms and Visualization for all of the above, but perform extra efforts on what you will be teaching.
-- ***Add "Science" into your process*** (research, jupyter notebook, and ultimately running application)
+- Add "Science" into your process*** (research, jupyter notebook, and ultimately running application)
-- ***Topics used in teaching, not listed in lesson/labs/homework need to be approved by Teacher.***  The topics above focus on data ideas from Unit 2 of AP Classroom.
+- Topics used for teaching, not listed in this blog need to be approved by Teacher.
+- Topics need to focus on data ideas from Unit 2 of AP Classroom.
+- Visualization require style using GitHub Pages Theme techniques (SASS)